 Because electric scooters are a relatively new method of transportation, new laws have not yet been written to regulate their use.
-Individual states have started to pass their own laws regarding their legal use to prevent further electric scooter accidents and injuries.
+Individual states have started to pass their own laws regarding their legal use to prevent further electric scooter accidents & injuries.

 In general, electric scooters must follow the same laws as electric bicycles, which have been around much longer.
 No extra regulations have been put in place on a nationwide level to specifically regulate the use of electric scooters, although that may soon become a consideration due to the dramatic increase in electric scooter-related injuries.

 Like electric bicycles, & if there are no state-specific laws in place that state otherwise, electric scooters can be used on public pathways, trails, & streets that have designated bike lanes.
 While riding an electric scooter, you do not need to carry a license, registration or insurance.
 Most importantly, electric scooters are not allowed on sidewalks.

 There are countless ways that an individual can be injured while riding an electric scooter or while near someone who is riding an electric scooter.
 Below are some of the most common types of electric scooter accidents.

 Improper or unsafe use of the electric scooters: